PIM2082 - Deductions: main types of expense: entertaining expenses and gifts

 For example, where an employee is provided with free meals, the cost can be deducted.
 But where an employee takes (say) a supplier to lunch at a restaurant and the employer meets the bill, the whole cost is for business entertainment and can’t be deducted.

-Employees may be liable to tax on the benefit they get from entertainment their employer provides and for which the employer gets a deduction in computing their rental business profits.
+Employees may be liable to tax on the benefit they get from entertainment their employer provides and for which the employer gets a deduction in computing their property business profits.
 Employers have an obligation to give details of benefits when making their PAYE returns.